-This comprehensive guide covers everything you need to know about password management app LastPass, including its newly announced free cross-platform access.
+This comprehensive guide covers everything you need to know about password management app LastPass, including recent restrictions on free accounts.

 Not all password managers are created equal, and LastPass is one of the standout options.
 Available for almost every OS, browser, and mobile platform on the market, LastPass is designed to have you safe, secure, and encrypted wherever you happen to be.

-TechRepublic's smart person's guide about LastPass is a quick introduction to this password management app, as well as a "living" guide that will be revised periodically as new updates and versions are released.
+TechRepublic's cheat sheet about LastPass is a quick introduction to this password management app, as well as a "living" guide that will be revised periodically as new updates and versions are released.

 - What is LastPass?
 LastPass is a robust password management tool available on most computing platforms and as a browser plugin.
 If installed in multiple locations it will sync, allowing for secure and easy password management.